genaray/Arch.Docs/documentation/optimizations/pass-on-data.md

 # Pass on data

-## Clojure
+## Closure

 Look, we have an intruder here!
 It's time to send our army there to eliminate the threat.
 But how do we even do that?

 The easiest way is to transfer the value directly to the [query](../query.md).
-This is called **Clojure**.
+This is called **Closure**.
 It is simple, but not particularly efficient.
 For most purposes, however, it will suffice.

 <pre class="language-csharp"><code class="lang-csharp"><a data-footnote-ref href="#user-content-fn-1">var intruderPosition = DetectIntruder();</a>
 World.Query(in queryDesc, (ref Position pos, ref Velocity vel) => {